Small time Chung-type LIL for L\'{e}vy processes: Explicit LIL for L e vy processes

-Similarly to L\'evy processes with non-zero Brownian component, symmetric processes of smaller small deviation order (e.g.\ stable processes of smaller index) are dominated by stable L\'evy processes. \begin{corollary} Let $X$ be a symmetric $\alpha$-stable L\'evy process with $\alpha\in (0,2]$ and let $Y$ be symmetric with $U_Y(x)=o(x^{2-\alpha})$.
-Then there is a constant $0<c_\alpha<\infty$ such that
+Similarly to L\'evy processes with non-zero Brownian component, symmetric processes of smaller small deviation order (e.g.,\ stable processes of smaller index) are dominated by stable L\'evy processes.